Emmitt Smith's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Emmitt Smith.

-Emmitt Smith is a former American professional football running back, renowned for his 15 seasons in the NFL, primarily with the Dallas Cowboys.
-He holds the distinction of being the NFL's all-time leading rusher, solidifying his legacy as one of the greatest running backs in football history.
+Emmitt Smith is a former American professional football running back, renowned for his 15 seasons in the NFL, predominantly with the Dallas Cowboys.
+His most significant achievement is being the NFL's all-time leading rusher, cementing his legacy as one of the greatest running backs in football history.

 In 1986, Emmitt Smith was named the national high school player of the year by multiple publications and organizations, including USA Today, Parade Magazine, and Gatorade.

-In October 1989, Emmitt Smith set a Florida record for rushing yards in a single game with 316 yards versus New Mexico.
+In October 1989, Emmitt Smith rushed for 316 yards against New Mexico, setting a Florida Gators record for rushing yards in a single game.

-In 1989, at the conclusion of his junior season, Emmitt Smith was named a first-team SEC selection for the third year and SEC Player of the Year, was a unanimous first-team All-American, and finished seventh in the Heisman Trophy balloting.
+In 1989, Emmitt Smith was named a first-team All-SEC selection for the third year and SEC Player of the Year, was a unanimous first-team All-American, and finished seventh in the Heisman Trophy balloting.

 1991: First Rushing Title